Feyerabend/bb/workbook/projects/ch02/fm/FM.md

 ## fvm.py

+*Project: Enhance this interpreter, transforming it into a “functional machine” inspired by Lisp, and experiment with various samples to explore its capabilities further.*

 ### Overview

 The interpreter is designed to evaluate basic Lisp expressions, allowing users to define variables, create functions, and perform arithmetic operations.